PeterrHH/GNN-Histo-Caption/README.md

 # GNN-Histo-Caption
 GNN for Histopathology Image Captioning

+## Dataset split
+After downloading, first engage in dataset splitting.
+Origianl dataset only split train and test.
+We will further split test to create a valuation set and a testing set.
+We will also split the image according to the data split.
+To split data, run the file data_split.py.
 ## Graph Building
 Graph Building part of the code mainly followed the process in Hact-Net
 ### Cell Graph <br />